mainsail-crew/mainsail/docs/themes/themes.md

 ## Setup Instructions
 {: .no_toc}
-Go to the repo of the theme and download it.
-Place the files according to  [these instructions](/theming/prepare#directory-structure).
+Click on the URL link below to go to the theme's repository and download it.
+Place the files according to  [the instructions in the Preparing your theme section](/theming/prepare#directory-structure).

 [KIAUH](/setup/kiauh) has an integrated theme installer
 Go to `[Advanced] > [Theme installer]`, enter the desired theme <span class="key">id</span> and confirm with return.